benjaminmeadmore/til/network/subnets.md

 ## subnets are vpc partitions

 A subnet (subnetwork) is a logical subdivision of an IP network.
 Subnets divide a larger network into smaller, manageable segments.
 In AWS, a subnet is a range of IP addresses in your VPC.

+FYI, subnets can't communicate with non-routed networks.

 ## maths